Series Expansion of a Scalable Hermitian Excitonic Renormalization Method: Results and Discussion

 The jumps in accuracy of $\mathbf{S}$ with even orders have a straightforward rationalization.
 At first order, for example, the single powers of interfragment orbital overlaps contribute to off-diagonal elements of $\mathbf{S}$ where the bra is in a charge-transfer state relative to the ket.
 But they do not account for the fact that overlapping two occupied orbitals causes a reduction in the norm of an antisymmetrized product state.
 This is present in diagonal terms that conserve charges of individual fragments and require two powers of interfragment overlaps to do so.
 Attaching to an associated concept, the increase in energy that results from electrons mutually excluding each other is called Pauli repulsion.
-Given that the accuracy of $\mathbf{S}$ improves markedly at second order, we expect XR[2] to be substantially better than XR[1].
+This is consistent with the dramatically better accuracy of XR[2] at shorter bond distances, relative to XR[1], which is effectively missing Pauli repulsions.